pyrocko/grond/docs/source/method/index.rst

 Bimodal, standard deviations from high score models
 ---------------------------------------------------
-Fullspace is searched, problem is bimodel due to symmetry
+Full space is searched, problem is bimodal due to symmetry

 .. raw:: html